If Crazy Rich Asians (Film) is intended as a satire on the Singaporean mentality, then it deserves full marks.

 Crazy Rich Asians (Film) Synopsis

 Rachel and Nick are a loving young Chinese-American couple working in New York.
-Accepting Nick’s invitation, Rachel travels with him to Nick’s home-country of Singapore to attend the wedding of Nick’s best friend, Colin.
-During the journey, Rachel realizes Nick is not the guy she thinks he is, following which she learns with great shock that he is actually the scion of one of Singapore’s richest families.
+Accepting Nick’s invitation, Rachel travels with Nick to his home country of Singapore to attend the wedding of Nick’s best friend, Colin.
+During the journey, Rachel realizes that Nick is not the guy she thinks he is, following which she learns with great shock that he is actually the scion of one of Singapore’s richest families.
 Things then take a dark turn when Nick’s domineering mother, Eleanor, openly exhibits her disapproval of Rachel.
 Before long, the rest of Nick’s snobbish clan also descends on Rachel, branding her as a gold-digger in the worst ways possible.

 (This Snappy Review is MUCH longer than usual)

 It took me half a day to decide I should watch and review Crazy Rich Asians (Film).

 What I’ve read over the last two weeks convinced me it was going to be one of those films i.e. a tasteless and ludicrous exaggeration of modern Chinese stereotypes intended for cheap laughs by western audiences.
 In the end, I only booked the ticket because I concluded it would be discrediting for this blog if as a Singaporean movie blogger, I didn’t review the one big “Singaporean” movie of the year.
 However I felt about the story or themes, I ought to at least take a look.

 Booked.
 Trudged downtown to the Cathay.
 As I sat there waiting for the movie to start, I was sure I was going to hate it.
 I was sure I wouldn’t give it anything more than two stars out of five.